davedelong/time/Implementation.md

 - A "time" that is calendar-relative must also have a "date".
 - A "time" that is *not* calendar-relative does not require a date.
 Ex: "3:30 PM"
 - Calendar-relative values can be converted in to a `Range<Instant>`.

+### Less-concrete thoughts

+- "Times" that are not calendar-relative should still be manipulateable.
+I should be able to temporally adjust a time and get a new time.
+Times that roll over would reset back to 00:00 (ie, 23:00:00 + 2:00:00 = 01:00:00).
+This arithmetic would operate on the default range of the HMS units defined by the calendar.